omegat-org/omegat/release/readme.txt

 hierarchies, to access all the supported files, and produce a target directory with exactly the same structure, including copies of any non-supported files.

-For a quick-start tutorial, launch OmegaT and read the displayed "Instant Start Tutorial".
+For a quick-start tutorial, launch OmegaT and read the displayed Instant Start Tutorial.

 The user manual is in the package you just downloaded, you can access it from the [Help] menu after starting OmegaT.

 ==============================================================================
  3. General notes about Java & OmegaT

 OmegaT requires the Java Runtime Environment version 1.4 or higher be installed on your system.
 It is available from: